 Cost Of Living

-The cost of living for expatriates in Cairo as at 1 July 2014 is low in comparison to other places in the world.
-In Cairo, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: High 3) Communication: High 4) Education: Low 5) Furniture & Appliances: High 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Cairo is for example -13.6% cheaper than Montevideo for groceries, -3.8% cheaper for household costs than Durban, and -43.3% cheaper for transport costs than Athens.
+The cost of living for expatriates in Cairo as at 1 October 2014 is very low in comparison to other places in the world.
+In Cairo, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: High 3) Communication: High 4) Education: Low 5) Furniture & Appliances: High 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Cairo is for example -13.5% cheaper than Montevideo for groceries, -5% cheaper for household costs than Durban, and -44.5% cheaper for transport costs than Athens.
 Cairo is ranked as a extreme hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Cairo for an expat from Zurich is for example 30%, i.e. host location (Cairo) premium of 40% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Cairo?
 Register subscribe to your home location and Cairo and run your personalised reports.